DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/return-to-teaching-in-england/return-to-teaching.md

 * putting in place [behaviour hubs](https://behaviourhubs.co.uk/)

 ## Get a return to teaching adviser
-If you have previously taught in or trained to teach in the UK, you could be eligible for a [return to teaching adviser](https://getintoteaching.education.gov.uk/landing/return-to-teaching-advisers).
+If you have previously taught or trained to teach in the UK, you could be eligible for a [return to teaching adviser](https://getintoteaching.education.gov.uk/landing/return-to-teaching-advisers).

 Advisers can give you free one-to-one support with: